PlasticRanger

 Once the usefulness of a PVC pipe is over, regardless of the installation time, it can be recycled, which cannot be said about PEX pipes.
 However, CPVC pipes need to be replaced after 20-25 years and are more expensive than PVC.

 Another factor adding to piping costs is the installation.
 Where the pipes need to be positioned or how hard or easy they are to install are essential.
-For instance, replacing pipes already installed in a wall will be way more expensive as the part of the wall has to be demolished to remove the pipes and fix them again.
+For instance, replacing pipes already installed in a wall will be way more expensive as the wall part has to be demolished to remove the pipes and fix them again.

 Pros and Cons of PVC Pipes

-2. Frames & Fittings: It is available in any length or size you might require and is also equipped with various stiff frames and fittings.
+Frames & Fittings: It is available in any length or size and has various stiff frames and fittings.
 In addition, it doesn’t need any wood or metal framework to support it, and like all the other options will not corrode or rust.

 Engaging Read – HDPE Pipe Sizes and Dimensions | A Complete Analysis

-2. Temperature Limitations: According to ASTM, PVC plumbing cannot be used above 140 F, only for DWV Applications.
-For bathroom applications, including hot water.
+Temperature Limitations: According to ASTM, PVC plumbing cannot be used above 140 F, only for DWV Applications for bathroom applications, including hot water.
 You must install CPVC, which is considered safe up to 200 F°.

 Pros and Cons of Pex Pipes